 Thin-walled, dilated capillaries may become visible, especially in the lower legs.

 Two intensely itchy rashes occur only during pregnancy:

 Pruritic urticarial papules and plaques of pregnancy Polymorphic Eruption of Pregnancy Polymorphic eruption of pregnancy is intensely itchy rashes that occur only during pregnancy.
-Pregnancy complications, such as polymorphic eruption of pregnancy, are problems that occur only... read more (urticaria of pregnancy—see Pruritic Urticarial Papules and Plaques of Pregnancy) typically appears during the last 2 to 3 weeks of pregnancy but may appear any time after the 24th week.
+Pregnancy complications, such as polymorphic eruption of pregnancy, are problems that occur only... read more (urticaria of pregnancy) typically appears during the last 2 to 3 weeks of pregnancy but may appear any time after the 24th week.
 Occasionally, they appear after delivery.
 The cause is unknown.

 The placenta stimulates the adrenal glands to produce more aldosterone and cortisol (which help regulate how much fluid the kidneys excrete).
 As a result, more fluids are retained.